Developer / Publisher – Trebuchet

 Store Links – PSVR

 For those looking for a little more chill in their VR experiences, Winds and Leaves looks to bring just that to our headsets by placing you in the role of a gardener.
-You are not just any gardener though as you are the only being left alive that can bring life back to the world after some kind of calamity has rid the world of almost all it’s vegetation.
-It’s up to you to explore, uncover secrets, and learn new techniques to restoring the world to its former beauty.
+You are not just any gardener though as you are the only being left alive that can bring life back to the world after some kind of calamity has rid itof almost all it’s vegetation.
+It’s up to you to explore, uncover secrets, and learn new techniques to restore the landscape to its former beauty.

 2 Move controllers are a must as you are in control of a (sort of) mech like contraption that allows you to traverse the landscape much faster than using your own 2 feet thanks to being able to raise and lower the height of your stilt legs.
 The introductory moments in the game explain the core mechanics, and with a little trial and error you’ll soon be off, planting seeds and expanding your forests across the landscape.
 Movement is handled in a unique, but sometimes cumbersome manor in that each of your mech’s legs are connected to handles so too walk you need to move them back and forth as if you were holding 2 massive levers.
 That actually works better than it sounds, but there are no good turn options as it’s either 45 degree click-turning or by looking/pointing with your headset/controller and pressing a button to face that direction which, for myself, was really annoying, especially when combined with the incredibly intrusive guardian system, which at the game’s launch, can’t be turned off.
 Mounted on your stilted mech are 3 items you’ll need to grow the plant life; a stick that punches the ground below you and creates a hole for the seed, a pouch containing the different seeds found in the game and a device which let’s you accelerate time by grabbing it and turning it on its side, allowing for those little seedlings to sprout into trees.
 Where things get tricky is that certain seeds only thrive in certain soil types with some being discovered during the campaign with others having to be made by combining different seed types, creating new hybrids.
 Expanding your forests will require more than just planting seeds, leading me to your 4th item, a sort of wooden Mug that contains the essence of the life around you.
 When not walking on the greenery, that essence is used up and should you not make it to the next patch of green before it’s consumed, you effectively die and are sent back to your last checkpoint tree.
 Those trees replenish your tree juice but in order for them to be active, you need to have your forests touch them and therein lies the overall game loop as you need to expand your forests where you can but must travel across the wastes which could potentially kill you.
 Later in the game, you’ll also have to contend with weather that could kill your saplings as well as a grapple mechanic that allows you to fly to newer areas.